 Sarah studied BA (Hons) Criminology and Criminal Justice at the University of Central Lancashire (UCLan) and went on to do a master's by research in the education and social science department.

 Students on the BSc (Hons) Sexual Health Studies course recently returned from an eye-opening trip to Zambia; a country where more than 1 in 7 people are living with HIV.

-Marketing Management graduate, Zain Shaikh, has landed a top job at Red Bull Media House at their global headquarters in Austria, where he works as a Programme Manager for Red Bull TV.
+Marketing Management graduate, Zain Shaikh, has landed a top job at Red Bull Media House at their global headquarters in Austria, where he works as an International Brand Marketing Manager.

 Thomas studied an undergraduate degree in Education at UCLan and as a result he felt there were still many areas to explore so progressed onto a master's in the subject.